YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-03-dl-lectures.markdown

 In March 2016, AlphaGo defeated Lee Sedol.

-#### AlphaZero plays games against itself(use much less human knowledge)

-Initialized with a policy and value network, AlphaZero plays by evaluating the search tree from a given position making its best move.
+Using much less human knowledge, AlphaZero can play games against itself.
+Initialized with a policy and value network, AlphaZero self-plays by evaluating the search tree from a given position and making its best move.
 Then repeat from the next position.

-Conclusions:
+**Conclusions**
 - Deep Learning enables us to search the huge search space of complex board games.
 - Self-play produces large amounts of data necessary for training the deep neural networks.
 - Self-play provides an **automatic curriculum**, starting from simple opponents to stronger and stronger opponents. (training against itself)
 - System discovers new knowledge.(Discover chess opening thoery)
 - New directions: Learn rules of the game, more than two players, imperfect information, larger action spaces etc.

-### Learning to Play Capture the Flag
+### 2.Learning to Play Capture the Flag

 [Human-level performance in 3D multiplayer games with population-based reinforcement learning][ref-3]